Common mistakes when microneedling at home

 - High-concentration Vitamin C

-Read more: Which serums should you avoid after microneedling?
+Further reading: Which serums should be avoided after microneedling?

 6. Not protecting the skin from the sun